whage/thesis/thesis.md

 Type systems are the glue between mathematical logic and computer programs.
 They make it possible to prove that our programs behave correctly.
-Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools at compile time and more optimization may be carried out to improve runtime performance.
+Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools and more optimization may be carried out to improve performance.

 ## Type theory
 Type theory is a branch of mathematical symbolic logic: a system of representing logical expressions